Workforce

 The Art and Science of Constructive Disagreement

 One of the most pervasive and difficult challenges leaders face is effective management of conflict.
-Books, blogs and podcasts hail the organizational benefits of engaging with diverse perspectives, fostering productive disagreement, and creating “teams of rivals.”
-Yet anyone who has ever engaged in such work knows that disagreements on strongly held, identity-related issues are always difficult and frequently destructive.
-This is truer today than ever, as topics ranging from the #MeToo and Black Lives Matter movements to environmentalism and remote work have elevated both the need for thoughtful discussion and the desire to avoid it.
+Although constructive disagreement can be tremendously valuable to teams, anyone who has ever engaged in such work knows that disagreements around strongly held views are always difficult and frequently destructive.
+This is truer today than ever, as politics and ideology have permeated many workplace interactions.

-This program will help participants grapple with their approach to conflict management using cutting edge social science research and pedagogical approaches.
-The day will blend small group exercises, self-assessments and discussion of research findings to give participants insight into their own conflict management strengths and challenges; introduce them to research validated techniques for engaging with opposing views; and design organizational strategies for building a culture of civil disagreement.
+This program will help participants grapple with their approach to conflict management using cutting edge research and pedagogical approaches.
+The sessions will blend small group exercises, self-assessments, and discussion to give participants insight into their own conflict management strengths and challenges; introduce them to research validated techniques for engaging with opposing views; and design organizational strategies for improving team communication around opposing views.

 Each session will include an in-depth presentation of each topic, breakout sessions and/or activities.